C-Dr4gon/SSHBurglar/README.md

 # SSHBurglar

-This is a penetration testing program, written in bash script for Linux, to anonymously brute-force and access a weakly-protected Virtual Private Server, via Secure Shell (SSH) protocol.
+This is a penetration testing program, written in shell script, to anonymously brute-force and access a weakly-protected Virtual Private Server, via Secure Shell (SSH) protocol.
 This will only work against a weakly-protected linux VPS.

 The brute-force attack will take a long time.
 If you just want to test if this program works, set your user and password as "kali" for the target host